-- Sudanese journalists hold slogans which reads in Arabic ’Press freedom or no press’ as they protest against the suspension of AL-Tayyar daily newspaper at Sudanese Journalists Union’s office in the capital Khartoum on July 17, 2012 (GETTY)
+- Sudanese journalists hold slogans which reads in Arabic ’Free press or no press’ as they protest against the suspension of AL-Tayyar daily newspaper at Sudanese Journalists Union’s office in the capital Khartoum on July 17, 2012 (GETTY)

 The independent expert is in the Sudanese capital since June 17th for talks with Sudanese government officials on the developments that occurred since his last visit to Sudan last February.

 Baderin discussed with the independent Sudanese Journalists Network (SJN) the situation of press freedoms recently.

 Sudanese journalists work under tight daily censorship controls exercised by the National Intelligence and Security Services (NISS).